 For example, a reporter whose name I will not mention broke down the community of sex traffickers in Texas through involving himself in the online community.
 This, of course, looks horrific from a government perspective, and it was incredibly risky.
 However, he was able to get several human beings that were selling children for sex put away due to his prying.

 In situations such as his, things can be misunderstood.
 And although he was aware of the risk, he also knew it was important work.
 Had he been targeted as an offender, he would have needed a lawyer, and he would have needed a fantastic one had he been caught looking at these websites prior to his article being published.
 For less labeling crimes, some attorneys specialize in sexual assault or other sexual offenses.
 If you find yourself in such a situation, the first phone call should always be to your lawyer.

 Looking for a Sex Crimes Lawyer in Houston?

-Attorney Jack B. Carroll is the leader and founder of Jack B. Carroll & Associates; a Houston, TX-based criminal defense law firm based in downtown Houston.
-Not only is Jack an experienced criminal defense lawyer, but he’s also one of the few criminal defense lawyers in Texas who is also Board Certified® by the Texas Board of Legal Specialization in Criminal Law.
+Attorney Sandra J. Oballe is the founder of the Law Offices of Sandra J. Oballe; a Houston, TX-based criminal defense law firm based in downtown Houston and another one in Angleton, TX.
+Not only is Sandra an experienced criminal defense lawyer, but he’s also one of the few criminal defense lawyers in Texas who has experience beating sex crime cases.

 The value of having such a well-studied criminal justice lawyer on your side will go a long way to mitigating the damages associates with being accused of a sex crime.
 That’s mitigating the damages on the criminal law side with the State of Texas, and managing the civil and societal issues associated with such allegations.
-If you’re looking for an esteemed defense lawyer that’s one of the best in Texas, contact Jack B. Carroll & Associates by calling 713-228-4607.
+If you’re looking for an esteemed defense lawyer that’s one of the best in Texas, contact Sandra J. Oballe by calling 713-524-6656.